Common names (selected) English: hoary alyssum, hoary alison, false hoary madwort, hoary berteroa; Norwegian: Hvitdodre; Swedish: Sandvita

 Description: annual or perennial

 Urban habitat: commonly found in disturbed open sites with sandy or gravelly soils, along roads, trails, lawns, vacant lots; tolerates drought conditions.
+Seeds can remain dormant but viable for up to 9 years.

 Ecological function: disturbance-adapted colonizer of bare ground; food and habitat for wildlife.